Editorial Freelancers Association: Is It Worth It to Join?

 An EFA membership comes with certain perks that many freelancers, particularly those who are looking to build connections, will find appealing.

 For many freelancers, this will probably be the most important benefit of all.
 Paying $180 a year gets you access to:

-As with most freelancers associations, the EFA provides some insurance for freelancers who don’t get company-paid insurance and fringe benefits as full-time employees would.
-Many other associations provide this incentive as well.
+As with most freelancer associations, the Editorial Freelancers Association provides some insurance for freelancers who don’t get company-paid insurance and fringe benefits as full-time employees would.
 Specifically, the EFA offers discounts (around 5-20%, depending on the plan signed) for medical and dental services across America, with the exception of Vermont and Washington.

 Establish your credentials

-Being a member also puts you on the Member Directory on the EFA website, which has two major benefits.
-First, clients browse such directories when they look for an editor, proofreader, or designer, so having your name in this particular directory is good exposure.
+Being a member also puts you in the Member Directory on the EFA website, which has two main benefits.
+First, clients browse such directories when they look for an editor, proofreader, or literary translator, so having your name in this particular directory is good exposure.
 Second, the size and prestige of this association will enhance the professionalism of your profile.
-Finding your name here is much more legitimate to an author or publisher, perhaps even more than on your own personal website, especially if you’re just setting up your freelance editing business.
+Finding your name here will reassure an author or publisher, perhaps even more than on your own personal website, especially if you’re just setting up your freelance editing business.

 The limitations of the EFA